keyn4/keyn4/README.md

 👩🏽‍💻| I entered Henry's Fullstack Development bootcamp, and learned the main technologies used in web development (HTML, CSS, JavaScript, NodeJS, Express, React, Redux, SQL, Sequelize, among others) creating various projects from scratch.

 🧩In addition, thanks to the experience in international business and project management, I´ve worked in multicultural and multidisciplinary environments.
 I have a great inclination for art in general and music in particular, I love languages, learning, finding new challenges and combining my different areas of interest to propose disruptive solutions.
+I also look forward to learn about machine learning and AI.

 <h3>🛠 Tech Stack</h3>